digby-j/Real-Time-Bus-Tracker/README.md

 ## Road Map

-I would like to add some more features in the future, like having the route highlight the steet path the bus takes..
+I would like to take the locations from the API as opposeed to keeping it in the script..

 ## Languages Used